Sell Mortgage Note

 Want to know what your note is really worth?

-When selling a real estate note, some people assume that it is a “one size fits all” akin to getting a loan from a bank.
-In reality, there are multiple ways to sell a note and to put a value on a note.
+When selling a real estate note, some people assume it is a “one size fits all” process, similar to getting a loan from a bank.
+In reality, there are multiple ways to sell a note and different methods to determine its value.

 Full Sale